My Competitor Added AI. How Do I Catch Up?

 Conversational AI (growing) #

-Level 2 means a chat interface that can call tools, hold context, and execute multi-step tasks.
+A chat interface that can call tools, hold context, and execute multi-step tasks.
 "Show me last month's overdue invoices.
 Now create a follow-up task for each one."

 Deep workflow integration (rare) #